lainproliant/jotdown/README.md

 Jotdown can be parsed into a list of plain tokens or into a compiled DOM (Document Object Model).
-From the DOM it can then be translated into Markdown for formatting and display purposes, or back into Jotdown after being modified in its structured form.
+From the DOM it can then be translated into Markdown (coming soon!) for formatting and display purposes, or back into Jotdown after being modified in its structured form.

 Jotdown is offered simultaneously as a header-only C++ library and a compiled